-- 1. any change in the material information provided to the Authority on the form of application for registration relating to a registered person's name, good reputation or character.
-A registered person must give immediate notice to the compliance officer of the capital market institution of any such changes; - if the capital market institution is a company, the formation, acquisition, disposal or dissolution of a subsidiary specifying the subsidiary's name and its principal business; - if the capital market institution is not a company, when it acquires or disposes of a holding of more than half in nominal value of the capital of a company or equivalent holding of an unincorporated body, specifying the name of the company or unincorporated body and its principal business; or - 4. any changes in the information originally submitted under the following headings: - branch offices in the Kingdom through which the capital market institution carries out securities business; - insurance arrangements; - the countries outside the Kingdom in which the capital market institution carries out securities business indicating whether this is done through a branch office, a subsidiary or otherwise; and - the contracts or arrangements to clear and settle transactions or for custody of client money or client assets.
+- any change in the material information provided to the Authority on the form of application for registration relating to a registered person's name, good reputation or character.
+A registered person must give immediate notice to the compliance officer of the capital market institution of any such changes; - 2. any changes in the information originally submitted under the following headings: - the countries outside the Kingdom in which the capital market institution carries out securities business indicating whether this is done through a branch office, a subsidiary or otherwise; and - the contracts or arrangements to clear and settle transactions or for custody of client money or client assets.